-Emergency FAA order points to a possible cause of Whidbey seaplane crash
+Emergency FAA order points to one possible cause of Whidbey seaplane crash

 However, he said the timing of the FAA directive is “interesting” and that something going wrong with the control surface on the tail is likely one focus of the investigation.

-NTSB spokesman Peter Knudson said via email Friday that in the Mutiny Bay crash investigation “the wreckage examination and records review are still underway.”
+NTSB spokesperson Peter Knudson said via email Friday that in the Mutiny Bay crash investigation “the wreckage examination and records review are still underway.”

 “We will by looking at all the structure and systems on the airplane to determine if there were any malfunctions or failures that contributed to the accident,” he said.

-An FAA spokesman said Friday “the investigation is ongoing.
+An FAA spokesperson said Friday “the investigation is ongoing.
 No cause has been determined.”

 Multiple recent reports of cracks